 I struggle with obsessions from time to time, perhaps due to also having bi-polar and generalized anxiety disorders.
 Once my mind gets a hold of an obsession it can be hard to let it go even if the thoughts aren't rational.
 I wrestle with these demons and I might have a hard time opening up.
 I am very happy to have great staff, family and a therapist to talk with about these issues.
 If "the perfect storm" hits and I am sleep deprived and overwhelmed by my life there can be what's called "Asperger's Shutdown"

 I have started work at Lupulin brewery in Big Lake!
 I enjoy the work: stacking the beer on the pallet or weighing the beers to make sure they are the proper weight, cleaning up after a run, and counting out cans and lids; it keeps me engaged.
 I am also very proud of my hard work and usefulness there.
 The people I work with are very friendly, interesting, and just generally cool!
 I kind of feel like I am working with a bunch of hippies which, like Martha Stewart would say, "It's a good thing!"
+These kooks slowly become true friends in my little slice of the world.
 I get to enjoy a "shift beer" with my co-workers after work wraps up for the day.
 It has been nice to visit and share things with all the colorful characters there, already I have met two other musicians!
-Pretty sweet!
+Pretty G.D.
+Epic!

 I also currently work part-time at Options Inc. and have done a variety of job sites: USDP- a distillery, Best Western- cleaning hotels, Holiday- a gas station, Medline- a medical warehouse.
 Other things I've done at Options are Culinary Delights- an organic gardening job, and sometimes jobs in center such as chicken kits.
 Before working at Options I worked at Walmart in the produce department.
 I made a lot of cool friends there and I'm thankful for that time.
 I think I could have done some things faster but overall I know that I went out of my way to get customers what they needed and I cared about how the store looked.
 It gave me more work skills!